Nandhunandy2910/GoldPulse-Analysis/README.md

 Analyzing Gold Price Trends & Trading Insights

 ## 🪙Project Overview
-This project analyzes historical gold price data in Power BI to uncover trends, trading volume patterns, and volatility.
-The dashboard highlights key metrics like average, max, and min closing prices, 30-day moving averages, and standard deviation, with visuals showing long-term trends, yearly comparisons, and price-volume relationships.
+This project explores historical gold price data to understand market behavior and trading dynamics.
+Using Power BI and Power Query, the raw dataset is transformed into a clean, interactive dashboard.
+It tracks average, peak, and low closing prices, moving averages, trading volumes, and volatility, enabling both long-term trend analysis and short-term market insights for smarter decision-making.

 ## 🪙 Tools & Technologies Used